 How to enable ActiveX in Chrome:

 There are two methods using which you can enable ActiveX in Google Chrome.
 The first method is through extension and the second method is by changing the security settings.
+These methods can also be used to enable ActiveX in Windows 10 or older versions.
 Let us see each one of them in detail

 IE Tab is a Google Chrome extension that emulates Internet explorer and lets you run tasks that require Activex.
 This ActiveX plugin would help you solve the Activex component not supported error on Google Chrome.
 Here are the steps to enable ActiveX on Chrome with the help of a third-party plugin